 All psychological formulations have the following.

 Why come to therapy now?
 Your therapist may ask you questions about why you come to therapy now, and this is to give them an idea of your motivation for undertaking treatment.
-Did you a self-refer?
+Did you self-refer?
 Is this something you want to do, or have you been made to come for therapy?

 Previous psychological treatments.
-Have you attended therapy before, and what type of treatment did you undertake?.
+Have you attended therapy before, and what type of treatment did you undertake?
 Who did you see?
-Was it a counsellor a psychologist psychotherapist?
+Was it a counsellor, a psychologist psychotherapist?
 Your mental health professionals will also ask you about the treatment style you received.
 This is because sometimes people have been told they are receiving cognitive behavioural therapy, for example, but did not.

 Why is this all necessary?

-This is a lot of questions to be asked during the assessment, but it helps your psychologist gather all the information to provide you with an accurate diagnosis.
+These are a lot of questions to be asked during the assessment, but it helps your psychologist gather all the information to provide you with an accurate diagnosis.
 The diagnosis decides what treatment you will be offered.

 There are guidelines that state what therapy models will help with specific mental health conditions.